COME, EXPERIENCE THE ARTS…

 Our Fine Arts programs allow us to share our love of the arts with our neighbors by hosting performances of music, drama, dance, and by offering visual art exhibits.
 Thank you for celebrating the arts with us and we invite you to join us for other opportunities when we seek to serve our community in love.
 If you have any questions please email Aaron Schultz.

-During this time of quarantine and social distancing, our Fine Arts Series live music events in the Spring and Summer have been cancelled or postponed.
-However, we still want to make high quality musical programming available to you this season.
+During this time of quarantine and social distancing, our Fine Arts Series is taking a different shape this year.
+We still want to make high quality musical programming available to you this season.
 The Mini Concert Series will feature short and intimate virtual concerts; captured in spaces such as a living room, recording studio, or chapel.
 Westminster has a long history of supporting music and the arts, and during this time of cancelled concerts and lost gigs, we are excited to continue supporting musicians and artists during these uncertain times.